 How can you adapt your AI coding strategy before it's too late?

-If you're using Copilot (and 90% of Fortune 100 are), you have a choice.
-You can use it the way most teams do: as a code generation engine that lets developers code faster without confirming they're coding the right thing.
-Or you can treat it as part of a broader approach where the hard work of alignment happens before the code work begins.
+If you're using Copilot (and at this point, who isn't?), you've got a choice.
+Keep using it the way most teams do, as a code generation engine that ships faster without anyone confirming the team's building the right thing.
+Or treat it as one piece of a broader approach where alignment happens before the first line of code.
+I know which one I'd pick.
+But I'm biased; I've been cleaning up the mess from the first approach for a quarter century.

-2. Make decisions a first-class artifact.
-Not documents.
-Decisions.
+2. Make decisions the artifact, not documents.
 Who are we building for?
-What are we building?
-What are we not building, and why?
-What trade-offs did we make?
-Write these down.
-Reference them during code review.
-Use them to catch drift.
+What exactly are we building?
+What are we explicitly not building, and why not?
+Write those decisions down and reference them during code review to catch drift.
+Documents go stale.
+Decisions stay sharp.

-3. Involve the people who actually use the software.
-Not at the demo.
-At the requirements phase.
-Embed yourself in their workflow like I did in that dispatch center.
-Understand what they actually need, not what they think they can ask for.
+3. Sit with the people who actually use the software.
+Not at the demo stage.
+At requirements.
+Embed yourself in their workflow the way I did at that Quebecor warehouse, scanning barcodes and moving boxes until I understood what the ERP screen couldn't tell me.
+Understanding what users actually need (versus what they think they can ask for) is a skill that no AI can replace.

-4. Treat code velocity as a lagging indicator.
-It's useful information, but it's not a measure of progress.
+4. Stop treating code velocity as a measure of progress.
+It's useful information, sure.
+But it measures output, not outcomes.
 Measure alignment instead.
-Are decisions clear?
-Are stakeholders saying "yes, exactly" during design, not "that's not what I meant" during QA?
+Are stakeholders saying "yes, exactly" during design rather than "that's not what I meant" during QA?
+That's the metric that predicts whether your project will actually succeed.

 The real Copilot opportunity

 We've spent two years using AI to accelerate the execution phase of software delivery.
-The real breakthrough will come when we point that same capability at the thinking phase.
-When we make it easier to ask the right questions before code, not cheaper to fix the answers afterward.
+The real breakthrough comes when we point that same capability at the thinking phase: making it easier to ask the right questions before code, not cheaper to fix the answers afterward.

-The teams that figure this out first will have a structural advantage that compounds with every project.
+Teams that figure this out first will have a structural advantage that compounds with every project.
 They'll ship faster because they spend less time building the wrong thing.
-That is why the biggest breakthrough in software delivery is not faster code; it is clearer thinking before code.
+That's why the biggest breakthrough in software delivery isn't faster code; it's clearer thinking before code.